 Unlike a fungal infection, nail psoriasis does not spread through contact.
 Without treatment, nail psoriasis may get worse.
-In severe cases, it may become difficult for a person to use their hands or feet because of the discomfort of nail damage.
-Untreated, it can also lead to joint problems.
+In severe cases, it may become difficult for a person to use their hands or feet because of the discomfort that nail damage causes.

 Is there a cure for nail psoriasis?

-There is currently no cure for nail psoriasis.
-However, many treatment options may make the condition more comfortable.
-Even if a person’s nail psoriasis is severe, there are many ways to avoid or manage flare-ups.
-Symptoms may take up to a year to clear.
+There is currently no cure for nail psoriasis, but treatment options are available that may make living with the condition more comfortable.
+There are many ways to avoid or manage flare-ups that offer support for psoriasis ranging from mild to moderate to severe diagnoses.

 How does nail psoriasis look on skin of color?

 People of Color with nail psoriasis may develop what looks like small pinpricks on the nail.
 The nails may also become thicker, crumble, and develop discoloration.
 Nail psoriasis can mimic other conditions.
 Often, a doctor

 Nail psoriasis does not always cause physical pain but may cause discomfort and embarrassment.
 Doctors often use a scoring system to help determine the severity of symptoms.
 Treatment can prevent the condition from worsening.

 Nail psoriasis can resemble a fungal infection, making diagnosis difficult.
 Getting a correct diagnosis is important because the treatment for a fungal infection is different from nail psoriasis treatment.